Quintusnz/Math-Dash/Docs/business-model-viability.md

-# Math Dash – Business Model & Pricing Viability (Tier-1 Launch)
+# Ready Steady Math – Business Model & Pricing Viability (Tier-1 Launch)

 **Version:** 2.0
 **Last Updated:** November 2025
 **Status:** Active

+> **Note:** Ready Steady Math was previously referred to as 'Math Dash' in earlier internal drafts.
+>
-> This report synthesises the existing Math Dash documentation with current infrastructure and AI pricing to evaluate whether a one-time core purchase plus optional Math Dash Coach subscription and AI credit packs is commercially viable for an initial launch in Tier-1 markets (US, UK, EU).
+> This report synthesises the existing Ready Steady Math documentation with current infrastructure and AI pricing to evaluate whether a one-time core purchase plus optional Ready Steady Math Coach subscription and AI credit packs is commercially viable for an initial launch in Tier-1 markets (US, UK, EU).
 All figures are indicative and meant for planning, not budgeting.

 ---